-Enterprise Network File Storage: Managing your AFS Directories
+Enterprise Network File Storage: Managing your Andrew File System (AFS) Directories

 Your personal AFS space at the University of Pittsburgh includes a home directory.
 Inside your home directory are two additional directories: a public directory and a private directory.
 Directories are similar to folders and are used to store files.
 By default, any files that you save in the home directory or the public directory can be accessed by others.
 The files that you save in the private directory can only be accessed by you.
 In addition to these directories, your AFS space may contain other directories that you have created or that were created by software programs (for example, the PINE email client).

 AFS can be a useful way to store and share files with other members of the University community.
 It is important to remember,though, that any files you save on AFS can be accessed by others unless you do one of two things: 1) store them in your private directory, or 2) restrict the permissions on other directories to make them private.